 - Also in the 5G discussions, there are Two Core Network concepts that have to be considered:

 5G Core Network

-- The 5G NGC architecture is defined as service-based and the interaction between network functions are represented in two ways:
+- The architecture of 5G NGC is known as “service-based” and the interaction across network functions are represented in two manners:

-– Network functions within the 5G Control Plane (5GC).
+– Network functions in the 5G Control Plane (5GC).

-– Network Functions connecting to the 5G Control Plane from the RAN network.
+– Network functions connected to the 5G Control Plane through the RAN network.

-- Network Functions within the 5G CP shall only use service-based interfaces for their interactions.
-This is different than LTE architecture where all of the core has a reference point representation.
+- Network Functions within the 5G CP will only utilize service-based interfaces for their interactions.
+Unlike LTE architecture where all of the core has a reference point representation, this will be different.

-- In addition to SBA, two other new concepts have been included: Control Plane / User Plane (CP/UP) split; and Network Slicing.
+- Along with SBA, two other recent concepts have been included: Network Slicing and Control Plane/User Plane (CP/UP) split.